 Contact: Bethany Shipp

 MSU’s College of Education is home to five academic departments, a division of education, one research unit and numerous service units.
-Learn more about the Mississippi Migrant Education Service Center at www.educ.msstate.edu.
+Learn more about its teacher education programs at www.educ.msstate.edu.

 Mississippi State University is taking care of what matters.
 Learn more at www.msstate.edu.